Speak at Predictive Analytics World for Healthcare Berlin 2022

-Predictive Analytics World and Deep Learning World Munich
+Call for Speakers: Predictive Analytics World & Deep Learning World Conferences

 - What are the conferences about?
 The conferences focus on the practical application of predictive & prescriptive analytics, machine & deep learning, data & text mining and related topics in business, industry, healthcare, government and other verticals and cover analytical and technical as well as economical and organizational questions on a strategic and operational level.

 - What is special about this conference series: we are vendor neutral and offer a high-quality event with presentations by experts for expertsthat provide actionable value.
 We also encourage intensive discussions and Q&A sessions during the event.

 - Who is the main target audience of the conferences?
 Most participants are senior data scientists, head of data science, chief data officer or are working in similar roles for well-known companies (DAX, Fortune 500, Unicorns).
 Our attendees already have a deep knowledge of data science and want to apply data science to solve real business challenges.
 Many are decision makers and are working in the industry for more than five years.

 - Keynote is a visionary lecture (~45 min.) on a major topic by well-known experts – there are very limited slots!